Ribosome-rbx/Ribosome-rbx.github.io/_pages/about.md

 Motion matching is a simple yet effective character animation tool for synthesizing motions that follow a user’s high-level command input.
 In this project, we implement a motion matching pipeline from scratch by utilizing publicly available motion capture dataset ([LaFan1](https://github.com/ubisoft/ubisoft-laforge-animation-dataset)).
 Checkout the real-time (video game-like!) [demo](https://youtube.com/playlist?list=PLUffCQyBEYtYXr-pVqqUgSG1Ncxp4UzAb) of responsive character animation.

 To summarize the pipeline: After loading human skeleton motion data, we constructed **2d and 3d feature base** for all frames of motions.
 Then we use **spring damper system** to generate smooth trajectories, this information will be combined with current states to match next motion.
-After each metching, **inertialization** is implemented to get a smooth pose transformation.
+After each matching, **inertialization** is implemented to get a smooth pose transformation.

 Apart from the pipeline, we achieved **multiple means of control**: keyboard, painting and real-time human pose.
 We collected a [pose dataset](https://github.com/Ribosome-rbx/pose-classifier-on-fastpose) to turn pose into command by classification, and leveraged [FastPose](https://drnoodle.github.io/fastpose_html/) to capture poses in real-time.